rfinnie/rdserialtool/README.md

 Device MAC address will vary.
 Again, the PIN for the device is "1234".

-If you then want to use rdumtool via pyserial, bind it via rfcomm:
+If you then want to use rdserialtool via direct serial, bind it via rfcomm:

 ```
 $ sudo rfcomm bind 0 00:90:72:56:98:D7